Who is Tokyo Kids Write for?

 Our interactive syllabus is forthcoming!
 We will read as writers and write as readers.
 We integrate the two, dissecting words from the best books we read and then making them our own.
 We look at WHY we can’t put the book down from the first page and then we make the decisions that give OUR own writing posses that very can’t-put-it-down-quality!

-Okay, how about cost?
+Okay, what about the cost?

 Get ready, Tokyo!
 Kids sure can write.